Warranty and Care

 -String your bow with a commercial stringer

--Pull your bow further than absolutely necessary when stringing
+-Pull your bow's limbs farther than necessary when stringing

 -Pull your bow back for any reason without an arrow on the string